-Kobe was known for his incredibly curious nature.
-Because of his inquisitive spirit, Kobe would often call up some of the best players in the game to pick their brains.
-These phone calls were not limited to players only, Kobe would call anyone.
+The late great Kobe Bryant was known for his incredibly curious nature.
+Because of his inquisitive spirit, Kobe would often call up some of the game’s best players to pick their brains.
+These phone calls were not limited to players only; Kobe would call anyone.
 He was determined to work on his craft more than anyone else in the world, period.

 Reggie Miller was one of the first NBA stars to develop a relationship with the youngster, and it all started because the two shared the same agent — Arn Tellem.

-Uncle Reg and Kobe were scheduled to play a game against the cast of the Real World (TV reality show).
+Uncle Reg and Kobe were scheduled to play a game against the Real World cast (TV reality show).
 When they got to the location, all Kobe wanted to do was play Reggie one-on-one and learn his go-to moves.